FinOpsPP/Framework-Assessment/guidelines/scoring.md

 This can be viewed as a special case of the Bucket of Accomplishments in which there is only one item.
 In some instances, an action is sufficiently descriptive enough to warrant a binary score.
 This includes a choice between either a yes or no, has or has not, defined or undefined, etc.
-We want to use this type sparingly because we would rather give more details on how to achiecve competency.
+We want to use this type sparingly because we would rather give more details on how to achieve competency.
 But it is a good first step if you are looking to contribute to the assessment.

 **Example**: From action [079](https://github.com/FinOpsPP/Framework-Assessment/blob/main/components/actions/079.md)

 This action states to "Document commitment strategy (RIs/Savings Plans/CUDs) and guardrails."
-While the documentation would look different for every organization, the existance of a document is objective.
+While the documentation would look different for every organization, the existence of a document is objective.
 Thus, we have a binary choice for if this action is implemented in an organization or not.
 However, even this can be broken out even further into specific items if we wanted to create those.
 So, if an action can be expanded to include multiple items, that would take priority over a binary scoring method.